lupyuen/AWSIOT/README.md

 0. Under the newly-created Thing, click "Connect a Device".
 Download the *.private.pem.key and *.certificate.pem.crt files, copy to the root folder of the project.

 0. Create a rule named "g88_too_hot".
-Use this query: "SELECT * FROM 'iot/thing/#' WHERE temperature > 25".
-Select "SNS" as the action.
+Use this query: SELECT * FROM '$aws/things/g0_temperature_sensor/shadow/update'

+0. Select "SNS" as the action.
 Create a new topic and subscribe to it.

+0. Run this script.
+It should trigger an SNS email alert.